-Recently Issued Accounting Pronouncement Adopted - On May 28, 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
-The core principle is that an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The Society retrospectively adopted the provisions of this standard during the year ended June 30, 2021.
+Recently Issued Accounting Pronouncement Adopted - In September 2020, Financial Accountings Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+The standard requires presentation of contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
+It also requires a disclosure of disaggregated contributions of nonfinancial assets by category that depicts the type of contributed nonfinancial assets.
+This distinction will increase transparency of contributions recognized.
+The Society retrospectively adopted the provisions of this standard during the year ended June 30, 2022.
 There was no material impact on the Society's financial position and results of operations upon adoption of the new standard.